 For fee based classes, fees are non-refundable.
 Materials are purchased in advance based on registered participants.
-If your child is unable to attend the session, you have the option to reschedule to a later available workshop.
+If your child is unable to attend the session, you have the option to reschedule to a later available class.

 PAWS' Presentation.
 The organizer, or person scheduling the program(s), should be the teacher or group leader who will be present and responsible for the students at the time of the program(s).
 Once a program is scheduled, confirmation will be sent by e-mail or postal mail, depending upon the organizer's preference.

 It is the organizer's responsibility to ensure that all participants are prepared for the program(s).
 Failure to provide the required assistance may result in the termination of the scheduled program(s).
 To help us continue to improve our programs we also request that the organizer complete an evaluation form at the end of each course.

 For health and safety reasons, shelter dogs and cats at PAWS are not involved in most of our group and classroom programs.
 PAWS does not keep any live wild animals in captivity for educational purposes.
 If you are interested in interacting with cats and/or dogs, indicate that in your program request.